14 Behind-the-Scene Secrets from the National Dog Show

 Many dogs enter the competition with just their owner who also happens to be the handler, while other dogs arrive with an entourage—which may include the owner, handler, groomer, and designated question answerer for when the adoring public stops by.
 By the way, professional handlers often show more than one dog.
 I saw a benched area with four dogs who all had the same professional handler.
 Professional handlers may show different breeds at the same show or specialize in one breed.
 When the handler was showing a dog, a member of the entourage stayed back to sit with the dogs or helped prepped them for the show ring.
 Start off on the right paw with these training secrets from professional dog trainers.

 The dog show community is a global one with dogs traveling around the United States and aboard to compete for coveted championship honors.
 In fact, one of the largest and most prestigious is the Crufts dog show in Birmingham, England, which features 26,000 dogs!
 At the NDS, I met a Weimaraner named George who was born in France and knows commands in English and French.
 If you watched this year’s NSD, you know that Blaine, a soft-coated Wheaten Terrier from Canada, won in the hound group and the Best in Show winner was Thor, the stocky and handsome Bulldog from Peru.
-Here are more adorable dog breeds that stay small.

 Dogs love a good intro song too